Frequently Asked Questions

 What changes should be made on the state and local level regarding public education?

 We continue to advocate for equitable state funding, as the formula for disbursement penalizes GCSD for being located in a municipality where families move with the intention of sending their children to private/religious schools.
 Also, the building aid formula limits GCSD to the minimum 10% reimbursement for capital projects so this is another area where legislative reform is needed to help our district.
+Other pressing issues are the current state mandate to convert to electric school buses by 2027/2035 as well as the local issue of the potential incorporation of Edgemont as a village, which would negatively impact the overall tax base of the remaining unincorporated area.